j1nx73/eLearning-Site/README.md

 I've created a modern, responsive eLearning website template that I'm excited to share with the community.
 This project is perfect for anyone looking to build an online learning platform, educational website, or course marketplace.

+---
+**Update:**
+- The project has been cleaned up for GitHub: unnecessary Bootstrap SCSS source files and system files are removed, and a `.gitignore` is included to keep the repo tidy.
+- Only minified CSS/JS files for third-party libraries are included for optimal performance and smaller repo size.
+---

 ## What I Can Offer

 ### 🚀 Ready-to-Use Template